watusi/jquery-mobile-iscrollview/README.md

 ####iscroll_onpulldown

-This event is triggered when the user has completed a pull-down sequence.
+This event is triggered when the user has completed a pull-down gesture.
 Your event callback should perform the pull-down action.
 (For example, getting data from a server in order to refresh text shown within the scroller.)